ankured182/ankured182.github.io/_posts/2018-04-20-3-Things-I-learnt-From-Seth-Godin.markdown

 ---
 layout: post
-title: 3 Things I Learnt from Seth Godin
+title: 3 Things I learnt from Seth Godin
 published: true
-image: "/images/skylip.jpg"
+image: "/images/sky2.jpg"
 ---

 **Provide Value** The best way to market since a long itme has been to provide so much value,that people getting talking about it and spreading your idea